SelinYan/zooApp/README.md

 `$ yarn install`

-4. Start the Local Server: Start the local server to serve the books data.
-Run the following command:

-`$ npm run server`

-This command will start a local server at http://localhost:3000/books to serve the books data.

-5. Start the Development Server: Run the following command to start the development server:
+4. Start the Development Server: Run the following command to start the development server:

 `$ npm run dev`